solhuebner/PCA9685-Arduino/README.md

 // Output-enabled/active-low-OE-pin=LOW driver control modes (see datasheet Table 12 and Fig 13, 14, and 15 concerning correct usage of INVRT and OUTDRV):
 #define PCA9685_MODE_INVRT          (byte)0x10  // Enables channel output polarity inversion (applicable only when active-low-OE-pin=LOW)
 #define PCA9685_MODE_OUTDRV_TPOLE   (byte)0x04  // Enables totem-pole (instead of open-drain) style structure to be used for driving channel output, allowing use of an external output driver
-// NOTE: 1) Chipset's board must support this feature (most do, some don't)
+// NOTE: 1) Chipset's breakout must support this feature (most do, some don't)
 //       2) When in this mode, INVRT mode should be set according to if an external N-type external driver (should use INVRT) or P-type external driver (should not use INVRT) is more optimal
 //       3) From datasheet Table 6. subnote [1]: "Some newer LEDs include integrated Zener diodes to limit voltage transients, reduce EMI, and protect the LEDs, and these -MUST BE- driven only in the open-drain mode to prevent overheating the IC."